PawelHaracz/labraboard/README.md

 - [ ] Access Token for Backend http
 - [ ] Clean solution to be more DDD
 - [ ] Create Plan changes during run, what was happened during the time
-- [ ] Apply Mechanism to handle the state
+- [X] Apply Mechanism to handle the state
   - [X] Apply based on the Plan
-  - [ ] Save outputs as deployment, handle errors
+  - [X] Save outputs as deployment, handle errors
 - [ ] Backup before apply using ApplyOptions.Backup
+- [ ] Implement retries on apply
+- [ ] Correlate Project, Deployment, Plans
 - [ ] Integrate with the Git
 - [ ] Handle other version than version 4.0 of tf
 - [ ] Handle multiple version of tf and tofu